-This three-story building is approximately 89,000 SF and will be an important addition for campus expansion.
-The L-shaped footprint sits at the corner of Lem Morrison and Donahue, serving as a cornerstone for a new health centered area of campus that includes the new Pharmacy Research Building and neighbors the VCOM building.
+The three-story ,approximately 89,000 SF,the L-shaped building sits at the corner of Lem Morrison and Donahue.
+The new addition serves as a cornerstone for a new health centered area of campus that includes the new Pharmacy Research Building and neighbors the VCOM building.

-Amenities include an enclosed double height Commons area with beautiful site views, plenty of sunlight, and a flexible layout for on-the-go study needs.
-Playing off the Commons and its transparent nature looking out, the site has also been designed with an amphitheater and landscaping that supports a learning environment that extends beyond the classroom.
+Building amenities include an enclosed double height Commons area with beautiful site views, plenty of natural light, and a flexible layout for any study needs.
+Playing off the Commons and its transparent nature looking out, the site is also designed with an amphitheater and landscaping that supports a learning environment that extends beyond the classroom.

 The Depot restaurant renovation

 Downtown Auburn, AL 2015

 The renovation of The Depot brings consistency and unity to the structure by synchronizing architectural elements such as roofing, opening sizes, and floor elevations between phases of the building’s history.
 The change of use and current codes required an increase in the plumbing fixtures and an increased floor area for the restroom.
 To accommodate the enlarged restrooms, a small addition in keeping with the historic language of the facade was incorporated into the project.
 Ultimately, the building was restored to a prominent destination for both visitors and citizens of Auburn.

 Dudley Hall Renovations